 As students increasingly draw on digital literacy skills and technology to support and evidence their learning, so the nature of education changes.
 At Island School we have implemented a laptop scheme.

 As a compliment to the introduction of the technology we have also been developing our Digital Literacy education

 provision to support and develop appropriate attitudes and behaviour towards technology use.

-Click here for some resources to help parents address potential issues around laptop use.
+Click here for further information on laptop requirements, laptop purchasing and guidance on potential issues around laptop use.

 Teaching and Learning Technology

 As student capability with technology develops earlier and as technology changes rapidly, it is essential that our curriculum is responsive to these changing needs.

 The Taught Curriculum

 The ability of students to define their information needs, generate and evaluate information sources, extract what they need and create new meaning using digital tools is central to what we try to develop in students, and it is our belief that students need to learn both through technology and about technology in order to achieve these aims.
 Island School maintains Digital Literacy lessons in Years 7 and 8 as well as encouraging the appropriate application of technology to all other areas of the curriculum.
 This model not only builds a firm foundation of skills but also puts these skills into a variety of learning contexts which encourage the application of what they know.

 Years 7 & 8

 The curriculum in Years 7 and 8 is underpinned by the International Education Award.
 The students reflect on ideas such as reliability of information, the development and interpretation of media messages and the relationship between society and technology for an important part of the assessment approach.